drclaw1394/perl-usac-mime/README.md

 ### `rem`

-Removes aa single mapping from file extension to mime type.
+Removes a single mapping from file extension to mime type.
 The  `index` method will need to be called after to construct a new lookup hashes

 ## Forward Lookups